Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• Looking at the maximum reduction from previous high of -32.5 days in the last 5 years of iShares Currency Hedged MSCI Australia ETF, we see it is relatively higher, thus better in comparison to the benchmark SPY (-33.7 days)
+• Looking at the maximum drop from peak to valley of -32.5 days in the last 5 years of iShares Currency Hedged MSCI Australia ETF, we see it is relatively greater, thus better in comparison to the benchmark SPY (-33.7 days)

 MaxDuration: